graphql/graphql-spec/spec/Section 6 -- Execution.md

     objectType, objectValue, variableValues, path, deferMap,
     incrementalPublisher, deferredGroupedFieldSet)}.
   - Let {eventQueue} be the corresponding entry on {incrementalPublisher}.
-  - Let {id} be the corresponding entry on {deferredGroupedFieldSet}.
+  - Let {id} be the corresponding entry on {deferredGroupedFieldSetRecord}.
   - If _field error_ were raised, causing a {null} to be propagated to {data}:
     - Let {incrementalErrors} be the list of such field errors.
     - Enqueue an Errored Deferred Grouped Field Set event with details {id} and